 Asia.
-'This was considered to helpful to anti-Communist force reports the International Hera Tribune.
-These 'anti-Communi forces' are believed to be a referent to the South Vietnamese government, who pocketed (and pocketheir share of the proceeds.
+'This was considered to be helpful to anti-Communist forces' reports the International Herald Tribune.
+These 'anti-Communist forces' are believed to be a reference to the South Vietnamese government, who pocketed (and pocket) their share of the proceeds.

-Let no one deny the Cauthorities' ability to provide a god after sales service.
-First ship you GIs to Asia to fight for the freedo of drug traffickers.
-Then drive the on to heroin through their lack enthusiasm for the war.
-Then ship the junkies back home to buy the fixes courtesy of the CIA and the Corsican gentlemen.
+Let no one deny the US authorities' ability to provide a good after sales service.
+First ship your GIs to Asia to fight for the freedom of drug traffickers.
+Then drive them on to heroin through their lack of enthusiasm for the war.
+Then ship the junkies back home to buy their fixes courtesy of the CIA and the Corsican gentlemen.

-Of course they might get arrested by the FBI, but then those fearled fighters have other things on the minds too.
-They have just be forced to reveal documents details their 31 year battle against the Socialist Workers' Party, a 250 strong Trotskyist grouping.
-The battle included blackmail, photapping, the writing of a letter a school board under the moviname of 'concerned mother' do nouncing an SWP member who was teacher, and even trying to get scoutmaster fired because his wife was an SWP member...
+Of course they might get arrested by the FBI, but then those fearless fighters have other things on their minds too.
+They have just been forced to reveal documents detailing their 31 year battle against the Socialist Workers' Party, a 2500 strong Trotskyist grouping.
+The battle included blackmail, phone tapping, the writing of a letter to a school board under the moving name of 'concerned mother' denouncing an SWP member who was a teacher, and even trying to get a scoutmaster fired because his wife was an SWP member . . .